wdim0/esp8266_with_KeDei_lcd_module/README.md

-# ESP8266 with 3.5" KeDei LCD module
+# ESP8266 with 3.5" KeDei LCD module v4.0

+! update - Because KeDei doesn't keep the backward compatibility at all, every "version" of the display has a different LCD panel with different connection.
+This hack works only with display KeDei module v4.0.

 This repository describes an idea of easy hack (depending on your DIY skills) of the cheap KeDei LCD 3.5" module (320x480 pixels), originally sold as a display option for Raspberry Pi, to simulate more standard LCD connection (seen in LCD modules more often) using lines: /CS, D/C, SCLK, MOSI, (MISO), sometimes called as "4-wire 8-bit data serial interface II" or "4-line serial interface".<br>
 After the hack, the module can be used with my WLCD driver and ESP8266 for superfast drawing possibility (superfast in ESP8266 terms) - see video with 40 MHz clock.